storyblok/storyblok-php-client/README.md

 print_r($result['stories']);
 ```

+With `getBody()` method you can access the body response, and then access the `'`stories'` key, to access the story list.

 ### Create data, post() method
-If you need to create data, you have to perform a HTTP request with POST method.
+If you need to create data, you have to perform an HTTP request with the `POST` method.
 The ManagementClient provides a `post()` method for performing the HTTP request.
-The mandatory parameters is the path of the API ( for example `spaces/<yourSpaceId/stories/`), and the Story payload.
+The mandatory parameter is the path of the API ( for example `spaces/<yourSpaceId/stories/`), and the Story payload.
 For creating a new story:

 ```php